wdawson/okta.github.io/_source/_use_cases/inline_hooks/index.md

 1. Create an external service.

 1. Register your service's endpoint with Okta by making a `POST` request to `/api/v1/inlineHooks`.
-You specify your endpoint's address in the request's JSON payload, in the property `channel.config.uri`.
 See [Inline Hooks Management API](/docs/api/resources/inline-hooks).

 1. Associate the endpoint with a particular Okta process flow.
-How to do this varies by inline hook.
+How to do this varies by inline hook type.